abax1/cv/cv.md

 ## Profile

-DevOps-driven Full Stack Software Engineer with 20 years of experience, seamlessly integrating business analysis and product management skills.
-Proven track record in architecting and implementing robust CI/CD pipelines to accelerate software delivery and enhance system reliability.
-Passionate about building scalable solutions from concept to production using modern technologies such as React, Python, Kotlin, Corda, Java, TypeScript, and Rust.
-Proficient in leveraging Docker, Kubernetes, AWS, Azure, and GCP to automate deployments and foster agile development practices.
+A DevOps-focused full stack software engineer with 20 years’ experience, combining technical excellence with business analysis and product management in the blockchain sector.
+Adept at driving continuous integration and continuous delivery (CI/CD) practices, I bring a strong emphasis on automation, infrastructure orchestration, and agile development to every project.

+- **End-to-End Solution Delivery**: Passionate about building and deploying robust software solutions—from concept through to production—while ensuring seamless CI/CD pipelines and automated testing.
+- **Technical Expertise**: Proficient in using React for frontend development and a diverse set of backend technologies including Python, Kotlin, Corda, Java, and Rust, all integrated over RESTful APIs.
+- **Cloud & Containerisation**: Extensive experience with Docker and Kubernetes for container orchestration and deployment, routinely leveraging AWS or GCP to streamline cloud operations and ensure high availability.
+- **Advanced Integration**: Incorporates emerging technologies such as machine learning and IoT to enhance functionality and efficiency, always underpinned by agile practices to optimize the software lifecycle.

 ---

-## Education

-**BSc (Hons) Business Information Technology**
-Bournemouth University, 1999

----

-## Skills
+## Key Skills

+- **CI/CD Pipeline Design & Automation**: Extensive experience creating automated build, test, and deployment pipelines using Cloud Build, GitHub Actions, Jenkins, and Buildkite.
+- **Cloud & DevOps Tools**: Proficient with cloud platforms (e.g., Google Cloud) and container orchestration (Docker, Kubernetes) to support CI/CD processes.
+- **Infrastructure as Code**: Skilled in using tools such as Terraform and CloudFormation to manage scalable infrastructure deployments in CI/CD environments.
+- **Monitoring & Optimisation**: Expertise in integrating automated testing, quality assurance, and monitoring into CI/CD workflows to ensure robust and reliable production releases.

 - **Languages**: Python, Kotlin, Java, C, TypeScript, JavaScript
 - **Frontend**: React, CSS, Styled Components
 - **Backend**: FastAPI, Flask, Django, NestJS, Node.js, Spring Boot
-- **Cloud & DevOps**: AWS, Azure, GCP, AWS Cognito, Docker, Kubernetes, CI/CD, Jenkins, AWS Lambda
 - **Blockchain**: Corda, Ethereum
 - **Databases**: MySQL, MongoDB, Postgres, DynamoDB, Firestore
 - **Other**: RESTful APIs, IoT/Raspberry Pi, OAuth 2.0, OpenID Connect, Jira, Agile, TDD, UML, Dagster